robfatland/chlorophyll/README.md

 # Chlorophyll notebook

-Audience: Myself after six months away from this project.
+Intended audience: A Python-savvy programmer needs a walk-through on photic zone datasets.
+Other intended audience: Myself after six months away from this project.

 ## Contents